Rankine cycle. The conversion of heat into work and its uses

-The Rankine cycle is a thermodynamic cycle composed of two isoentropic transformations and two isobars.
-Its purpose is to transform heat into work.
+The Rankine cycle is a thermodynamic cycle composed of two isentropic transformations and two isobars.
+Its purpose is to transform heat into work using a heat exchanger.
 It is the basis of the design of steam engines of any type.

 The Rankine cycle can be:

-Open Rankine cycle, that is, with the discharge of steam into the atmosphere (as was the case with the old steam locomotives, which had to transport, in addition to coal, also water).
+Open Rankine cycle, with the discharge of steam into the atmosphere (as for example, the old steam locomotives).

-Closed Rankine cycle, as in the case of thermoelectric plants, including combined cycle plants.
-It is possible to exploit the residual heat of steam condensation (cogeneration), even transporting it through an urban heating network.
+Closed Rankine cycle, as in the case of thermoelectric plants.
+In closed cycles, the residual heat from steam condensation can be used through cogeneration.

-Process 1-2: the working fluid is pumped from low to high pressure.
+Process 1-2: isentropic compression in the pump.
+The working fluid is pumped from low to high pressure.
 Since the fluid is a liquid at this stage, the pump requires little input energy.

-Process 2-3: The high pressure liquid enters a boiler, where it is heated at constant pressure by an isobaric process by an external heat source to become a saturated dry steam.
-The required input energy can be easily calculated graphically, using an enthalpy-entropy graph (hs graph or Mollier diagram), or numerically, using steam tables.
+Process 2-3: adding heat at constant pressure in the boiler.
+The high pressure liquid enters a boiler, where it is heated at constant pressure through an isobaric process by an external heat source to become a saturated dry steam.
+In this phase, a phase change of the water from liquid to gas takes place.

-Process 3-4: Saturated dry steam expands through a steam turbine, generating energy.
-From a thermodynamic point of view, this lowers the temperature and pressure of the steam, and some condensation can occur.
-The output in this process can be easily calculated using the graph or tables indicated above.
+Process 3-4: isentropic expansion in turbine.
+The saturated dry steam expands through a steam turbine, generating energy.
+From a thermodynamic point of view, this lowers the temperature and pressure of the vapor, and some condensation can occur.

-Process 4-1: wet steam enters a condenser, where it condenses at a constant pressure to become a saturated liquid.
+Process 4-1: constant pressure heat rejection in the condenser, isobaric process.
+The wet steam enters a condenser, where it condenses at a constant pressure to become a saturated liquid.

-The actual steam energy cycle differs from the ideal Rankine cycle due to irreversibilities in the inherent components caused by fluid friction and heat loss in the surroundings; the friction of the fluid causes pressure drops in the boiler, the condenser and the pipe between the components, and as a result the steam leaves the boiler at a lower pressure; Heat loss reduces net work production, therefore, the addition of steam heat to the boiler is required to maintain the same level of net work production.
+The actual steam power cycle differs from the ideal Rankine cycle due to irreversibilities caused by fluid friction and heat loss to the surroundings.
+The friction of the fluid causes pressure drops during the fluid circuit.
+In turn, the loss of heat reduces the net output of work and requires the addition of heat to the steam.